shoshinflamingo/KataArchitecture2025/6-C4/c1-context.md

 # C1 Context

+![img.png](img/c1-diagram.png)
+## Description
 This diagram provides a high-level overview of the **Certifiable System** and the external actors that interact with it.
 It illustrates how each actor (people or roles) connects to the core system, reflecting their primary responsibilities and touchpoints.
-![img.png](img/c1-diagram.png)

 ## Components and Actors

 1. **Certifiable System (System)**